tylerjohnhaden/PlunderBot/blog/creating_your_first_truffle_project.md

 ## Forking from Infura

-You can use this new client to do essentially everything we just did on our Ganache client *todo: cite from infura docs*.
+You can use this new client to do essentially everything we just did on our Ganache client, see Infura's [api docs](https://infura.io/docs).
 However, if you want to write transactions to these public blockchains, it will cost Ether.
-Even on the test networks, you still have to *todo: link to basic faucet instructions* acquire Ether.
+Even on the test networks, you still have to acquire Ether.
+Follow [these links](https://www.google.com/search?q=ethereum+test+faucets) to lean more about *faucets*.
 Also, all of these public transactions are persisted across the world.
 For development, we still want to spin up a local ganache client to keep our code base relatively private, and so we are not incurring unnecessary costs.

 We can leverage our Infura client by forking it into our local Ganache.
 Forking is a very literal term in the sense that we are taking the "linked list" that makes up the public blockchain, and then adding our own transactions onto the end of it.
 We do not care about public transactions "post fork" because our linked list continues off from the other (never linking back up again) *todo: add diagram*.
 If we reference a contact that was created before the fork, our local ganache will simply search our Infura client for that particular code.
 It will never change, even if other people interact with the same contract on a different blockchain.